PurAlex/Portfolio/README.md

 ## Description

-I created the portfolio to show the skills that I learned so far.
+I created my **portfolio** to show the skills that I learned so far.
 I will improve the code while I improve and learn more skills.
 As I don't have projects to show I link each project of the porfolio to some of my GitHub repositoies and for the 5th project I used a placeholder.
 The website is completely resposive to any device.

-This project was challenging.
-Due to, I wasn't very familiarise with grid area.
-It was hard to add a link to the images.
+This project was challenging because I wasn't very familiarise with grid area and I found hard to add a link to the images.
+The good thing is that I learn more of grid area and I feel more confident with it.

 ## Screenshots